fauzia-s/fraud_data_detection_project/README.md

 The DAGs list may not update, and new tasks will not be scheduled."

 Solution:
 Repeat the steps if it still fails to initialize.
 This could be because some housekeeping steps we're missed due to abrupt ending of the services.
-Generally thrid time's a charm!
+Generally third time's a charm!

  `docker-compose down  --volumes --remove-orphans`